How Richard Sherman’s family, police and a gun dealer intervened to prevent potential tragedy

 It is unclear from the records what happened between February, when the sheriff obtained an Extreme Risk Protection Order (ERPO) barring Sherman from guns, and July, when he had a high-profile crisis resulting in his arrest and a string of charges, including driving under the influence.

-On July 14, he was subdued by a police dog after crashing his car in a construction zone and trying to force his way inside his in-laws’ residence in Redmond, capping a frantic night that began with his wife’s call to the police.
+On July 14, he was subdued by a police dog after crashing his car in a construction zone and trying to force his way inside his in-laws’ residence in Redmond, capping a frantic night that began with his wife’s call to the police, according to court records.

 None of the charges against Sherman, 33, allege that he harmed anyone.
 He has pleaded not guilty to charges of driving under the influence, resisting arrest and two domestic-violence related counts.